Assistant Professor

 Pre-prints

 Xiao Hui Tai, Suraj R. Nair, Shikhar Mehra and Joshua E. Blumenstock.
 Satellite and Mobile Phone Data Reveal How Violence Affects Seasonal Migration in Afghanistan.
-In submission.
+In revision.

 Xiao Hui Tai and William F. Eddy.
 Automatically Matching Topographical Measurements of Cartridge Cases Using a Record Linkage Framework. arXiv:2003.00060.